-Upon receipt of a supervisor's and/or Vice President's recommendation to dismiss an employee, the President shall inform the employee, in writing, of a time at which the employee may present to the President or designee, any additional facts, material, or evidence regarding the employee's potential dismissal.
+Upon receipt of a supervisor's and/or Vice President's recommendation to dismiss an employee, the President shall inform the employee, in writing, of a time at which the employee may present to the President or designee, any facts, material, or evidence regarding the employee's potential dismissal.
 Failure by the employee to appear shall constitute a waiver by the employee of the aforementioned meeting.
 The employee may be represented by a third party at the meeting, but the time, date, or place of said meeting shall not be postponed or rescheduled because the representative of the employee is unable to attend unless both the President and the employee mutually agree to another time, date, and/or place.

-Within five (5) work days following the scheduled date of the meeting, the President shall provide the employee a copy of his or her recommendations regarding the dismissal.
+Within five (5) work days following the meeting, the President shall provide the employee a copy of his or her recommendations regarding the dismissal.
 The five (5) day period may be extended upon agreement between the President and the employee.
 A copy of the President's recommendation shall be forwarded to the employee and the Chancellor.
-If the President recommends that the employee be dismissed, the written notice shall inform the employee that he or she may request a hearing before an advisory committee by submitting a written request to the President within ten (10) work days of receipt of the notice.
-If the employee submits a written request for a hearing the President shall refer the proposed dismissal to an advisory committee for a hearing and recommendation.
-The committee members will be appointed by the President.
+If the President recommends that the employee be dismissed, the written notice shall inform the employee that he or she may request a hearing before a hearing officer by submitting a written request to the President within ten (10) work days of receipt of the notice.
+If the employee submits a written request for a hearing the President shall refer the proposed dismissal to a hearing officer for a hearing and recommendation.
+The hearing officer will be appointed by the President.

-The committee will then establish the date, time and place for the hearing and so inform the employee and the President.
-The committee shall admit and consider evidence submitted by the parties in the form of documents or the testimony of witnesses.
-The committee will arrange for the hearing to be recorded.
-The employee shall have the right to attend all evidentiary proceedings of the committee, to present evidence, to examine documents, to question witnesses, and to otherwise present any relevant evidence with respect to the statement of reasons for dismissal.
+The hearing officer will then establish the date, time and place for the hearing and so inform the employee and the President.
+The hearing officer shall admit and consider evidence submitted by the parties in the form of documents or the testimony of witnesses.
+The hearing officer will arrange for the hearing to be recorded.
+The employee shall have the right to attend all evidentiary proceedings, to present evidence, to examine documents, to question witnesses, and to otherwise present any relevant evidence with respect to the statement of reasons for dismissal.
 The employee shall also have the right to be represented by an attorney at the employee's expense.
 Any party who wishes to use a court reporter to take a verbatim transcript may do so at party's own expense.
-The committee shall adopt rules to be followed which ensure substantive and procedural due process including prior notice of witnesses to be called and documents to be offered in evidence at the hearing, no documents or witnesses not so listed shall be heard, except for the purpose of rebutting oral testimony of the other party or for other justifiable cause found to exist by the committee.
-The Committee may admit probative evidence as well as exclude incompetent or repetitive evidence.
+The hearing officer shall adopt rules to be followed which ensure substantive and procedural due process including prior notice of witnesses to be called and documents to be offered in evidence at the hearing, no documents or witnesses not so listed shall be heard, except for the purpose of rebutting oral testimony of the other party or for other justifiable cause found to exist.
+The hearing officer may admit probative evidence as well as exclude incompetent or repetitive evidence.

 The hearing shall be conducted within twenty (20) working days of the request for a hearing.
-The committee shall render its written recommendation along with a complete recording of the hearing to the employee and the President within ten (10) working days after the hearing is closed.
+The hearing officer shall render its written recommendation along with a complete recording of the hearing to the employee and the President within ten (10) working days after the hearing is closed.

-Within ten (10) working days after receiving the recommendation from the committee, the President shall render a decision in writing to the employee and committee.
-If the President rejects the recommendations of the committee, the President shall state reasons for doing so, in writing, to the committee and the employee.
-The committee shall have the opportunity within five (5) working days to provide a response for the record.
+Within ten (10) working days after receiving the recommendation from the hearing officer, the President shall render a decision in writing to the employee.
+If the President rejects the recommendations of the hearing officer, the President shall state reasons for doing so, in writing, to the employee.